2021 Belgian Grand Prix

-The race is the only World Championship race not to have any running under full green flag conditions.
-This led commentators to question the validity and sporting integrity of officially classifying and awarding points when the only laps completed were behind the Safety Car.
+This was the only World Championship race not to have any running under full green flag conditions.
+The lack of green flag running led many commentators to question the validity and sporting integrity of officially classifying and awarding points when the only laps completed were behind the safety car with no overtaking permitted.
 Some commentators and competitors accused Formula One of putting commercial interests above those of paying spectators and fans in general by not abandoning the event with no race result, and not giving spectators a partial ticket refund.
 Other commentators and competitors felt the awarding of half points was justified to reward competitors who had qualified well, even if the race scenario was not ideal.